 make sure that the perceptual affordances (natural or cultural) do not suggest erroneous and harmful behaviour

-If you can’t get it right don’t make it too wrong!
+If you can’t get it right, don’t make it too wrong!

 Situation 1: You are in your own home and wake early in the morning.
 You go to your kitchen, open a cupboard and take out the coffee.
 A few minutes later you return to bed with a mug of coffee and a book.

 You can probably think of many epistemic actions: looking in the fridge to see what you need to replenish, turning a tomato in a supermarket to check it is not damaged on the hidden side, tugging the leaves of a pineapple to see if it is ripe, craning your neck to check the road is clear before driving off.
-Many of these are incidental to the main purpose of your activity: shopping, getting from A to B, drinking a mug of coffee, but in some cases, such as turning the pages of a book, the primary purpose of the activity is purely informational.
+Many of these are incidental to the main purpose of your activity (shopping, getting from A to B, drinking a mug of coffee), but in some cases, such as turning the pages of a book, the primary purpose of the activity is purely informational.

 Just as we saw when discussing the embodied mind in Chapter 5, Clark’s ‘007 principle’ of parsimony applies [Cl98].
 In general we do not bother to hold information in our heads that can be more quickly or easily seen, heard or felt in the environment.

-Fig. 8.4 Embodiment in Tetris (top) mirror image pieces especially hard to rotate mentally (bottom) where does it fit? rotating the piece makes it easier to tell
+Fig. 8.4 Embodiment in Tetris (top) mirror image pieces are especially hard to rotate mentally (bottom) where does it fit? rotating the piece makes it easier to tell

 Of course, acting to perceive is sometimes costly or dangerous, especially if the act of investigating has irreversible consequences, as was the case with Pandora’s box.
-In such circumstances, we often have to consciously stop ourselves from acting, for example, reaching out to open a door if there is smoke coming through, or looking over your shoulder instead of at the road when driving past a car accident.
+In such circumstances, we often have to consciously stop ourselves from acting, for example reaching out to open a door if there is smoke coming through, or looking over your shoulder instead of at the road when driving past a car accident.

 Our bodies are covered in soft skin, our tendons and muscles are elastic; even our bones have some flexibility.
 This flexibility is important for many reasons.
 It protects us from injury: we are less likely to break limbs when we fall, or strain muscles when we exercise.
-It is also efficient; when we run, the foot that lands absorbs the energy of your body and leg hitting the ground and then ‘bounces back’ helping you on your next stride and meaning you can run faster with less energy.
+It is also efficient; when we run, the foot that lands absorbs the energy of your body and leg hitting the ground and then ‘bounces back’, helping you on your next stride and meaning you can run faster with less energy.

 This flexibility also helps when we interact with objects in the world.
 Imagine a classic science fiction robot with a pincher grip picking up a crystal vase.
-It needs to excerpt a very precise grip: too tight and it will shatter the glass, too loose and the vase drops.
+It needs to exert a very precise grip: too tight and it will shatter the glass, too loose and the vase drops.
 However, when you grip the vase the flexibility of the pads of your fingers gives a small margin.

 Fig. 8.5 Compliant action: (i) screw slightly misplaced, but naturally (ii) slides, and (iii) rotates, (iv) into place.

-Box 8.1 tight screws
+Box 8.1 Tight screws

-If you are putting in a small screw yourself, you might have similar problems to the robot.
-If you tighten the screw when it is in the wrong position you might ‘cross thread’ the screw spoiling either it or the work piece or both.
+If you are putting in a small screw yourself, you may have similar problems to the robot.
+If you tighten the screw when it is in the wrong position you might ‘cross thread’ the screw, spoiling either it or the work piece or both.
 Instead try holding the screw in the hole and with slight pressure turn it backwards (counter clockwise for a normal screw).
 At some point you feel a slight click into position.
 When you feel this you can then start to turn the right way and (usually!) it fits easily.

 In Chapter 5, we noted how one solves mathematical problems using paper and in Chapter 4 how match puzzles usually require playing with the matches, not just thinking about them.
-However, in both these cases the problems are rather discrete (unless one breaks matches!) and cerebral (even if enacted with physical materials).
+In both these cases the problems are rather discrete (unless one breaks the matches!) and cerebral (even if enacted with physical materials).
 However, we often use the more analogue properties of materials to help us solve problems or ‘compute’ things.

 Fig. 8.6 Folding clean linen in perfect thirds